• Home

 Written Language

 The Minoans were the first ‘historical’ people of Europe because they developed a form of writing.
 This system is known as Linear A because the symbols consist of lines rather than pictures.
 Linear A was written on clay tablets which were then left in the Sun to dry.
-(See right) They were reusable - adding water would soften the clay allowing the tablet to be erased.
+(The examples below taken from the Heraklion Archaeologocal Meseum would fit easily in the palm of your hand. ) They were reusable - adding water would soften the clay allowing the tablet to be erased.
 Luckily for us, some tablets were in buildings which burnt down.
 The fire hardened the tablets so that they survived, although we don't know what they mean.
+In 2021 a researcher at the University of Cambridge got one step closer to deciphering Linear A.

 Other Evidence